drinkbeer/CodingQuestion/design/RateLimiter.md

 ## Requirement

 #### Functional Requirement
-1. Limit the number of requests one user can send to an API within a Time Window. e.g. 15 requests per second
+1. Limit the number of requests one user can send to an API within a Time Window. e.g. 15 requests per second. `allowRequest(request)`
 2. The APIs are accessible through a cluster, so the rate limiter should be considered across different servers.

 #### Non-Functional Requirement